 Launch into space with increased awareness

-Control the in-game camera with your head and eye movement to increase your situational and spatial awareness.
+Control the in-game camera with your head and/or eye movement to increase your situational and spatial awareness.

 Visit the official RSI support page for Tobii